 3. Orchard Orbweaver

-These types of spiders in New York that do not belong to the orb weavers group are the Orchard Orbweaver.
+The type of spiders in New York that do not belong to the orb weavers group is the Orchard Orbweaver.

-This spider is characterized by an elaborate round web of concentric spirals.
+An elaborate round web of concentric spirals characterizes this spider.
 This spider constructs a horizontal web above ground level and under plants or debris.

 If a male captures prey, he attaches it to the top of the spiral and secures it with silk.
 A female will build a more extensive vertical web on shrubs or plants nearby.